Venafi/vcert/README.md

 ## Using VCert to integrate Venafi with your application

-For code samples of programmatic use, please review the files in [/examples](/examples/).
+For code samples of programmatic use, please review the files in [examples folder](./examples).

 ### Common part
-1. In your main.go file, make the following import declarations:  `github.com/Venafi/vcert/v4`, `github.com/Venafi/vcert/v4/pkg/certificate`, and `github.com/Venafi/vcert/v4/pkg/endpoint`.
+1. In your main.go file, make the following import declarations:  `github.com/Venafi/vcert/v5`, `github.com/Venafi/vcert/v5/pkg/certificate`, and `github.com/Venafi/vcert/v5/pkg/endpoint`.
-1. Create a configuration object of type `&vcert.Config` that specifies the Venafi connection details.
+2. Create a configuration object of type `&vcert.Config` that specifies the Venafi connection details.
 Solutions are typically designed to get those details from a secrets vault, .ini file, environment variables, or command line parameters.

 ### Enroll certificate
 1. Instantiate a client by calling the `NewClient` method of the vcert class with the configuration object.